SurgicalInformatics/encryptr/README.md

 ### Caution

 All confidential information must be treated with the utmost care.
 Data should never be carried on removable devices or portable computers.
 Data should never be sent by open email.
 Encrypting data provides some protection against disclosure.
-But particularly in healthcare, data often remains potentially disclosive (or only pseudoanomymised) even after encryption of identifiable variables.
+But particularly in healthcare, data often remains potentially disclosive (or only pseudonymised) even after encryption of identifiable variables.
 Treat it with great care and respect.